Wrench451/micropython-steami-sample/BLE/README.md

 True
 ```

-This fixes the BLE activation timeout on the NUCLEO_WB55 board.
+This will fix the BLE activation timeout issue on the STeaMi board.